 An MRI scan is the gold-standard investigation to confirm a meniscal tear, useful to also attempt to identify the type of tear.

 The immediate management of an acutely swollen knee is for rest and elevation with compression and ice.
-Most small (<1cm) meniscal tears will initial swell however the pain will subside over the next few days as the tear heals.
+Most small (<1cm) meniscal tears will initially swell however the pain will subside over the next few days as the tear heals.

 For larger tears or those remaining symptomatic, arthroscopic surgery is indicated:

 - If the tear is in the outer third of the meniscus (where it has a rich vascular supply), then the tear can often be repaired using sutures

 - If the tear is in the inner third, then the tear is often trimmed (and middle third tears may either be repaired or trimmed)

 Knee arthroscopy carries a risk of deep vein thrombosis and damage to local structures, such as the saphenous nerve and vein, the peroneal nerve, and the popliteal vessels.

 - Meniscal tears are caused due to either trauma or as degenerative disease

 - Presents with a ‘tearing’ sensation in their knee, sudden-onset pain, swelling, and locked in flexion

 - Gold standard diagnosis is through MRI scanning